orange-cloudfoundry/gobis-middlewares/README.md

 # Gobis-middlewares [![GoDoc](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares?status.svg)](https://godoc.org/github.com/orange-cloudfoundry/gobis-middlewares)

-This is a set of middlewares created for [gobis](https://github.com/orange-cloudfoundry/gobis) useable on your on proect containing gobis.
+This is a set of middlewares created for [gobis](https://github.com/orange-cloudfoundry/gobis) useable on your on project containing gobis.

 Use it by import in this way: